We may earn a commission when you buy through links in our articles. Learn more.

 Dota 2 champion weilding a fiery sword with a dragon in the background

-Dota 2’s ranking system might look complex from the outset, but it works just like any other competitive game out there.
+Dota 2’s ranking system might look complex from the outside, but it works just like any other competitive game out there.
 Ranked will need to be unlocked over time by new players by playing 100 hours worth of casual games, but after that, the grind can begin.

 What is Dota 2 MMR?